Vestergade 1, Copenhagen: Holm fanuky

-19th century

 At the time of the 1801 census, No. 231 was home to a total of four households.Henrich Holm resided in his building with his wife Michaline Dorothe Smidt and their six children (aged one to seven).
 One of their children was the later architect Mads Schifter Holm.
 Christiane Sophie Holm, Holm's mother, resided in another apartment with two employees in her son's business (one of them an apprentice), a caretaker, a maid, a nanny, a wet nurse, a female cook and two lodgers (brothers, aged 22 and 28).
 Rasmus Hansen, a 6+-year-old merchant, resided in the building without family or staff.
 Lovise Hansen, a 54-year-old widow, resided in the building with a female cook and a maid.

 In the new cadastre of 1806, Holm's property was listed as No. 39.

 Holm's business and property was after his death in 1830 taken over by his second youngest son Georg Frederik Holm.
 At the time of the 1840 census, he was based on the ground floor with his wife Frederikke Holm (née Brummer), two employees in his firm, a caretaker and two maids.
 Michaeline Dorthea Holm (née Schmidt), Holm's widow, resided on the second floor with five of her unmarried children and the theologian Julius Ferdinand Møller.
 Carl Vilhelm Lange, a military prosecutor, resided on the second floor with his Antoniette Frederikke Lange (née Pontoscie), their two children (aged four and eight) and two maids.

+Georg Frederick Holm's property was home to 17 residents in three households at the 1850 census.
+The owner and his wife resided on the ground floor with their 10-year-old son Frederick Henrik Holm, Holm's sister Christine Malesine Holm, a grocer (employee), a grocer's apprentice, one male servant and two maids.
+Peter Herslel Classen Smidth, a captain in the Royal Danish Nacy, resided on the first floor with his wife Nicoline Smidth, their three-year-old daughter and two maids.
+Christiane Tönder and Frederikke Tönder, two unmarried sisters with pensions, resided on the second floor with one maid.

+At the 1860 census, Holm's property was home to three households.
+Georg F Holm with his sisters Karen and Kirstine, two grocers (employees), two maids and a caretaker.
+Rebecca Valentin, wudiw if a wholesaler (grosserer), resided in the building with two children (aged 17 and 20), Sara Benjamin and two maids.
+Isaar Halburstad, a man with unknown profession, resided in the building with his wife Mathilde Halburstad and a maid.